Aline B. Carter

 Working with Lucia Trent, poet and poetry critic, then of San Antonio, now residing in Austin, Mrs. Carter became one of the co-founders of Poetry Day in Texas.
 These two were instrumental in having the definite date of October 15 established for its observance by the late Governor Beauford H. Jester in 1948, in order that citizens might have the opportunity of honoring the poets of the state, both living and deceased, who have made contributions to the culture of the Lone Star State.

-Mrs. Carter is not only a fine poet, but she is also an artist, an astronomy educator, and a harpist, having studied under an outstanding teacher of the Boston Conservancy of Music.
+Mrs. Carter is not only a fine poet, but she is also an artist, an astronomy educator, and a harpist, having studied under an outstanding teacher of the Boston Conservatory of Music, harpist Harriet A. Shaw.
 She has in her home an organ and an observatory, complete with telescope, just for her pleasure and for that of the public.
 At the Witte Museum Aline teaches astronomy to groups of young students.
 Aline’s love of science and nature seen in her art and poetry today originate from these interests spurred by her beloved father, who, for example, instructed his daughter to learn the native trees of Texas blindfolded through the touch of bark and leaves.
 Students invited to her home will find numerous geologic and biologic specimens displayed.
 Aline may also be found teaching students in her small chapel in Port Aransas, known as “Chapel on the Dunes” or reflecting on the wonders of nature in her “Sunrise Cliff” overlook on the Guadalupe River.

 Outreach and education to all members of the community has been a matter of deep concern for Aline.
 It is Mrs. Carter’s rule, whenever possible, to accept all invitations to speak, and she goes into jails and other bleak places where her radiant personality reveals her belief in the brotherhood of man.